jwchang0206/winston-dynamodb/README.md

-accessKeyId     : your AWS access key id secretAccessKey : your AWS secret access key region          : the region where the domain is hosted tableName       : DynamoDB table name
+accessKeyId     : your AWS access key id secretAccessKey : your AWS secret access key region          : the region where the domain is hosted useEnvironment  : use process.env values for AWS access, secret, & region tableName       : DynamoDB table name
 ```